Sinema leaving the Democratic Party and registering as an independent | KRDO

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kaitlan Collins, Lauren Fox and MJ Lee contributed to this report.
+CNN’s Kaitlan Collins, Lauren Fox, MJ Lee and Phil Mattingly contributed to this report.